xxsimoxx/switch-post-status/readme.txt

 == Description ==
 # Plugin description

-This plugin allows to switch post status fom draft to publish and back using a link in row actions.
+This plugin allows to switch post status from draft to publish and back using a link in row actions.

 ### Configuring other actions